Not all bicycles are the same, some are better than others. The same goes for cycling sunglasses.

 Clear lenses are best for night time riding or low light conditions.
 High definition and Well protection from wind, dust and UVA and UVB rays.

 The PC lens is lighter, anti-scratch and impact resistance.
 With the function of UV 400 protection can well isolate the UV rays with a wavelength of 290 nm-380nm.

 Choosing cycling sunglasses lens coatings such as a hydrophobic coating, which repels water (useful in a hot climate), or anti-fog coating useful in a temperate climate or in the cool morning.

 The photochromic lens which that automatically darkens in bright light and becomes lighter in low light.
-Great for early morning rides.
+Great for early morning riding.

 Polarized lenses can be very comfortable in very bright conditions and will cut reflected glare when sunlight bounces off smooth surfaces like pavement or road.

-The correct way to wear sunglasses is to wear your helmet, strap it on, and then put your glasses on outside the straps.
-Not only you look better this way, but you also have the chance to take your glasses off and put them on again during the ride.
-This might seem unimportant, but there is some occasion in which taking your sunglasses on isn’t helpful or safe.
+The correct way to wear sunglasses is to wear your helmet, strap it on, and then put your glasses on the outside of straps.
+You look better in this way, also you have the chance to take your glasses off and put them on again during the ride.
+It seems it is not important, but there is some occasion in which taking your sunglasses on.

 10.Will the bigger lens be better?